[Content note: Visions! omens! hallucinations! miracles! ecstasies! dreams! adorations! illuminations! religions!]

 Or suppose that there is some important value that is neither a value of the employees or the customers.
 Maybe the coffee plantations are on the habitat of a rare tropical bird that environmentalist groups want to protect.
 Maybe they’re on the ancestral burial ground of a tribe different from the one the plantation is employing, and they want it respected in some way.
 Maybe coffee growing contributes to global warming somehow.
 As long as it’s not a value that will prevent the average American from buying from them or the average Ethiopian from working for them, under the bus it goes.

-I know that “capitalists sometimes do bad things” is not exactly an original talking point.
+I know that “capitalists sometimes do bad things” isn’t exactly an original talking point.
 But I do want to stress how it’s not equivalent to “capitalists are greedy”.
 I mean, sometimes they are greedy.
 But other times they’re just in a sufficiently intense competition where anyone who doesn’t do it will be outcompeted and replaced by people who do.
 Business practices are set by Moloch, no one else has any choice in the matter.

 (from my very little knowledge of Marx, he understands this very very well and people who summarize him as “capitalists are greedy” are doing him a disservice)